simp-lee/AsyncLog/README.md

 # AsyncLog: An Asynchronous Logging Package for Go

+**Status: Deprecated**

+This package was initially created as a personal learning project to explore Go's logging capabilities.
+It has served its purpose in providing hands-on experience with logging in Go.
+However, it is now deprecated and should not be used in production environments.

+For production-grade logging solutions, it is highly recommended to use the official Go `slog` package along with the third-party package `github.com/lmittmann/tint`.
+Package `tint` implements a zero-dependency `slog.Handler` that writes tinted (colorized) logs.
+Its output format is inspired by the `zerolog.ConsoleWriter` and `slog.TextHandler`.

 `AsyncLog` is a versatile and efficient asynchronous logging library for Go, designed for multi-level logging with support for custom formatting, colored output, and file logging capabilities.

 ## Features